-The pension team at L B Redbridge must notify you if your pension savings in the LGPS (plus the amount of any AVCs you have paid) exceed the standard AA in a year, or if they believe you have exceeded the MPAA in a year.
+Your pension fund must notify you if your pension savings in the LGPS (plus the amount of any AVCs you have paid) exceed the standard AA in a year, or if they believe you have exceeded the MPAA in a year.
 They must inform you by no later than the 6 October which follows the end of the PIP.
-However, they are not obliged to inform you if you exceed the tapered annual allowance.
+Your pension fund is not obliged to inform you if you exceed the tapered annual allowance.